takeru-kageyuki/miui_gameturbo/README.md

 <h2>Notes:</h2>
 <ul>
     <li>It is recommended to use MIUI 12.5+, as this module doesn't work in some MIUI 12.</li>
-    <li>If some features doesn't work or doesn't appear, it means your device really doesn't support them.</li>
+    <li>If some features doesn't work or doesn't appear, it means that your device really doesn't support them.</li>
 </ul>
 <hr>
 <p><strong><ins>Support Group!</ins></strong> :evergreen_tree:</p>